wbhager/Python-Practice/FirstAIAgent/readme.md

 11/23: Tested post request success by sending messages n8n from the terminal, studied up on the basics of UI development and watched online videos outlining the of web development and html, initialized one html file, javascript file, and css file

+11/24: Finalized idea for what I want my agent to be (planner/suggestor), more UI studying, updated index.html with bare-bones code to bring to life a user interface for my agent that I intend to make look like some sort of chat bot, created a favicon for my website